Understanding the Different Ways a Course could be Taught

 In-Person (Face-to-Face)

 In-Person (Face-to-Face) courses physically meet at a location.
-Students attend class on designated days and times for scheduled lectures or labs with the instructor at one of our campus or center locations.
-Please ensure, when registering, to note which campus or center your course is schedule to be taught.
-Additionally, while instruction takes place face-to-face, most in-person courses utilize Blackboard to supplement their instruction outside of class time.
-Many faculty will post the syllabus and grades for students to access online.
+Students attend class on designated days and times for scheduled lectures or labs with the instructor at one of the college's campus or center locations.
+When registering, please be sure to note at which campus or center your course is scheduled to be taught.
+Additionally, while instruction takes place face-to-face, most in-person courses utilize Blackboard to supplement instruction outside of class time.
+Many faculty members will post the syllabus and grades for students to access online.

 Online

 Online courses use Blackboard, your online class space, to interact with classmates and instructors.
 Learning activities and assignments are completed according to the instructions and schedule posted by the instructor within Blackboard.
-Some instructors required students to take their exams using an approved proctor online or at CCAC testing sites.
-Students taking online courses must have access to a computer with an Internet connection.
-Students must also be computer literate and be comfortable using software, email and performing other activities on the Internet.
+Some instructors require students to take their exams using an approved proctor online or at a CCAC testing site.
+Students taking online courses must have access to a computer with an internet connection.
+Students must also be computer literate and be comfortable using software, email and performing other activities on the internet.
 Some courses have specific technical requirements or indicate that students must own specific software packages to take the course.
 Students should inquire about technical requirements before registering for the course.
 Students can visit the Technical Requirements webpage for specifics.

 Hybrid

 Hybrid courses use two different instruction types for the same course.
-You could meet in-person and online, remote and online, etc. You will follow the same guides as above.
+You could meet in person and online, remote and online, etc. You will follow the same guidelines as above.
 The percentage of online instruction time may vary and be 20%, 40%, 50%, 60% or 80%.
-See the online class schedule for information of hybrid percentages specific to each course section.
-Students taking hybrid courses must have access to a computer with an Internet connection.
-Students must also be computer literate and be comfortable using software, email and performing other activities on the Internet.
+See the online class schedule for information on hybrid percentages specific to each course section.
+Students taking hybrid courses must have access to a computer with an internet connection.
+Students must also be computer literate and be comfortable using software, email and performing other activities on the internet.
 Some courses have specific technical requirements or indicate that students must own specific software packages to take the course.

 Work-Based Learning at CCAC